Stratio/ingestion/stratio-morphlines/README.md

     - RelationalFilter: Drop fields if they don't accomplish a relational condition.
     - Rename: Rename a field.
     - TimeFilter: Filter a time field between specified dates.
+    - ContainsAnyOf: Command that succeeds if all field values of the given named fields contains any of the given values and fails otherwise.
+Multiple fields can be named, in which case a logical AND is applied to the results.
 * GeoIP:
 * NLP:
 * WikipediaCleaner: